pudly/schmopera-hugo/content/articles/montezuma.md

 If we look too closely with our 21st-century lens, _Montezuma_ could be seen as problematic.
 Why champion the Spanish, when their colonialism was so vicious?
 And why set a story in the New World if it's nothing more than an exotic packaging for familiar operatic tropes?

 Of course, these are unfair questions to ask of _Montezuma_, and of Vivaldi, who composed with his own style and for his own audiences.
-These recently-revived opera is a trove for those who love history: _Montezuma_ reveals what 18th-century audiences were eager to see and hear (excellent singing, digestible tastes of
+These recently-revived opera is a trove for those who love history: _Montezuma_ reveals what 18th-century audiences were eager to see and hear: digestible tastes of a far-off culture, a few casualties and a happy ending.
+And of course, vocal prowess that borders on the divine.

 \***opens up a research rabbit hole for those interested - most of the opera's characters are modeled after real people, even if their stories are fictional***